-Warren Buckleitner, PhD, a former preschool, elementary, and college teacher—is an expert on children and technology.
-He is the founding editor of Children’s Technology Review, he covers kids’ technology for the New York Times “Gadgetwise” blog, and he is a contributing editor to Scholastic Parent & Child.
+Warren Buckleitner, PhD, a former preschool, elementary, and college teacher, is an expert on children and technology.
+He is the founding and current editor of Children’s Technology Review.
 Dr. Buckleitner holds degrees in elementary education from Central Michigan University, an MA in early childhood education from the High/Scope Foundation and Pacific Oaks College, and a PhD in educational psychology from Michigan State University.
-He is the founder of the Mediatech Foundation, a nonprofit community technology center dedicated to “town made better with technology,” and is the founder of the Dust or Magic Institute on the Design of Children’s Interactive Media.
+He is also the founder of the Mediatech Foundation, a nonprofit community technology center dedicated to a “town made better with technology,” and is the founder of the Dust or Magic Institute on the Design of Children’s Interactive Media.